ONGOING INVESTIGATIONS

 Companies that send marketing emails with false or misleading subject lines may be breaking the law.

-Almeida Law Group is investigating companies that send marketing emails with false or misleading subject lines.
+Almeida Law Group is investigating companies that send marketing emails with false or misleading subject lines relating to sales or other deals that may be deceptively marketed as being “time limited,” “ending soon,” or ending on a certain date despite being later extended in direct contrast to prior communications.
 These tactics are designed to create a false sense of urgency, misrepresent the purpose of the email or manipulate recipients into opening promotional messages and making purchases under pressure that does not actually exist.

-This conduct may violate various state laws like the Commercial Electronic Mail Act (CEMA).
+Companies engaging in this conduct may violate various state laws that regulate the content and subject lines of these commercial emails, like the Washington Commercial Electronic Mail Act (CEMA).
 Consumers in California, Maryland, Oregon and Washington may be entitled to seek compensation.

 What does this look like in practice?

-A company sends an email with a subject line indicating that a sale or promotion is about to expire.
-Within days, the same company sends follow-up emails extending the offer or reissuing an identical promotion under similar “last chance” framing.
+Companies know that sales, time-limited deals, and emails that convey a sense of urgency about a product purchase drive more sales and increase consumer purchases.
+To take advantage of this, companies will send emails with a subject line indicating that a sale or promotion is about to expire.
+And then, within days, the same company sends follow-up emails extending the offer or reissuing an identical promotion under similar “last chance” framing.
 These messages are often repeated or extended, undermining the truth of the initial claim.

 Common subject line tactics include: